 Academic Background My name is Casey Kopp.
 I grew up in Woodbury Minnesota and throughout life I have often taken the path less traveled.
 After high school I went to the University of Manitoba in Winnipeg Canada and completed a B.A. in history and philosophy.
 I always assumed I would end up teaching in some capacity however, after getting my B.A.
 I decided that I did not want to teach at a college level.
 As such, I spent a year working after returning from Canada and deciding what career path I should take.
 Throughout my life I have had many jobs and I have worked with people from all walks of life.
 Thus far every experience I have had has lead me towards teaching.
 My favorite part of any job I have had is when I get to train in my replacement.
 Even if I did not enjoy a job, I still liked teaching people the skills required to perform the job.
 As such, I returned to school in the hopes of getting my teaching license and I recently graduated from the University of Wisconsin River Falls.
 I majored in broad field social studies and I acquired my teaching license in the social studies field.
 Personal Background I have always loved to read and learn new things.
 I primarily read Sci-Fi and Fantasy for fun as well historical and philosophical texts to sate academic curiosities.
 I have many hobbies in addition to reading.
 I enjoy woodworking, gardening, cooking, and playing video games as well as various card and board games.
 Besides pursuing my hobbies I enjoy spending my free time with friends as well as my Wife.
 One thing my friends and I like to do every year is attend the Renaissance festival in Shakopee Minnesota.
 I also enjoy attending local Oktoberfest events with friends and family.

-It is a great privilege to be a part of the RVA staff!
-This is my third year teaching for the RVA.
-Prior to this, I taught Kindergarten for the Wausau School District.
-I truly enjoy making learning a fun experience for my students and building relationships with my families.
+It's been a great privilege to be part of the RVA staff for 5 years now.
+Prior to this, I taught Kindergarten in building for 13 years!
+I've always had a passion for teaching and building relationships with my families.
 Serving the RVA families has been a blessing to my family.
-Aside from teaching I enjoy photography, reading, baking, being outdoors, and spending time with my husband and three children~Bryton 11, Korah 9, and Bennett 6.
+Aside from teaching I enjoy reading, baking, and watching sporting events with my husband, Nevin, and our three children~ Bryton 12, Korah 10, and Bennett 7.
+I look forward to meeting you throughout the school year!

 Hello!
 I'm Mrs. Mukerji.
 I have been a parent in the RVA for three years and I am excited to say this is my first year working as an eighth grade english teacher.
 I graduated in 2008 before working for several years as a 9-11 grade English/Language Arts teacher in Kansas.
 My family then moved to Michigan and then finally settled in Kronenwetter, Wisconsin.
 I have three children (6, 4, and 8 months) and in my spare time I enjoy reading, listening to music, traveling, oil painting, and spending time with my family.
 I am looking forward to meeting many great students and families this year!